-Possibly.
-Tutoring is available for most introductory level, undergraduate courses, depending upon availability of student tutors.
-If you want to know if someone is available for your specific course, contact Douglas Wandersee.
+Tutoring is available for most 100 & 200 level courses, depending upon the availability of Peer Tutors.
+If you want to know if there is a Peer Tutor available for your course, contact Douglas Wandersee.

 What type of tutoring is available?

-Depending on the course, availability of peer tutors, and the work study budget of the Academic Success and Career Development Center, tutoring is provided in a walk-in, 1-1, or study group basis.
+Depending on the course and availability of Peer Tutors, tutoring is provided in walk-in, one-on-one, or study group basis.
 For more information, contact Douglas Wandersee.

 How can students request tutoring?

-Students can log on to lss.edgewood.edu under Student Resources to find a tutor request form.
+Students can visit lss.edgewood.edu under Student Resources to find a Tutor Request Form.

 Why is there a deadline to request a tutor?

-The last day to request a peer tutor, is one week after the last day to drop a class.
-Tutoring services strives to help students become independent learners--part of that is helping students make responsible decisions regarding their academic careers.
-While we are able to help someone who wishes to work on a class throughout the semester, tutoring is not as effective for "damage control," or last minute cramming.
-And, since all of our tutors are peer tutors (current Edgewood students), it becomes difficult (or impossible!) to hire and train students for tutoring at the end of the semester--also the peer tutor's busiest time.
+The last day to request a Peer Tutor, is a week after the last day to drop a class (about a month before the end of the semester).
+Tutoring services strives to help students become independent learners--part of that is helping students make responsible decisions regarding their academic coursework.
+While we are able to help someone who wishes to work on a class throughout the semester, tutoring is not as effective for damage control or last minute cramming.
+Plus, Peer Tutors are students too, so this is also their busiest time.

 I have a student who would be an exceptional tutor.
 What can I do?

 Let Douglas Wandersee know in the Academic Success and Career Development Center!
 We always want to provide the best possible services for our students.
 You can also fill out our easy on-line form!